clear-nus/gpt-pddl/README.md

 # Translating natural language to planning goals with large-language models

+Official implementation for the paper: [Translating Natural Language to Planning Goals with Large-Language Models](https://arxiv.org/pdf/2302.05128)

+This is an official implementation for
 A comprehensive benchmark and framework for evaluating language models' ability to translate natural language instructions into formal PDDL (Planning Domain Definition Language) goal specifications across multiple domains.

 ## Overview